Does using price trend tools in Costa Rica real estate make any sense?

 A long story short: The National Registry does not publicize prices property sold for, so there is no price history available for comps.
 So does it make any sense at all to use price trend tools?

-Mind you, any search would only show those deeds with a real sales price and other with an invented one used to undercut the transfer taxes.
+Mind you, any search would only show those deeds with a real sales price and others with an invented one used to undercut the transfer taxes.

 Also, your findings would not include those properties that were owned by a corporation where the notary public has transferred the shares.
 That would include almost every property sold by a real estate developer.